Tonalite–trondhjemite–granodiorite: Geochemical features

-Petrogenesis and classification
+Formation and classification

 Confirmed by geochemical modelling, TTG type magma can be generated through partial melting of hydrated meta-mafic rocks.
 To produce the very low HREE pattern, the melting should be conducted under a garnet-stable pressure-temperature field.
-Given that garnet temperature stability rises dramatically with increasing pressure, strongly HREE-depleted TTG melts are expected to form under relatively high pressure.
+Given that garnet stability rises dramatically with increasing pressure, strongly HREE-depleted TTG melts are expected to form under relatively high pressure.
 Besides the source composition and the pressure, the degree of melting and temperature also influence the melt composition.

-Detailed studies classified Archean TTGs into three groups based on geochemical features, that are low, medium, and high pressure TTGs, although the three groups form a continuous evolution.
-The low pressure subseries shows relatively low Al2O3, Na2O, Sr content and relatively high Y, Yb, Ta, and Nb content, corresponding to melting under 10-12 kbar with the source rock mineral assembly of plagioclase, pyroxene and possibly amphibole or garnet.
-The high pressure group shows the opposite geochemical features, corresponding to melting at a pressure over 20 kbar, with the source rock containing garnet and rutile but no amphibolite or plagioclase.
+Archean TTGs are classified into three groups based on geochemical features, that are low, medium, and high pressure TTGs, although the three groups form a continuous series.
+The low pressure group shows relatively low Al2O3, Na2O, Sr content and relatively high Y, Yb, Ta, and Nb content, corresponding to melting under 10–12 kbar with the source rock mineral assembly of plagioclase, pyroxene and possibly amphibole or garnet.
+The high pressure group shows the opposite geochemical features, corresponding to melting at a pressure over 20 kbar, with the source rock containing garnet and rutile but no amphibole or plagioclase.
 The medium pressure group has transitional features between the other two groups, corresponding to melting under a pressure around 15 kbar with the source rock containing amphibole, much garnet, but little rutile and no plagioclase.
 Medium pressure TTGs are the most abundant among the three groups.